spenceraxani/CosmicWatch-Desktop-Muon-Detector-v2/Enclosure_Files/README.txt

 This folder contains:
-1. The box dimensions from http://www.enclosuresandcasesinc.com/ for split body 2506H-2.9”
+1. The box dimensions from http://www.enclosuresandcasesinc.com/ for split body 2506-2.9”
-	1. You should get them anodized with the silkscreens:
+	1. They will not anodize or use the attached silkscreen for small orders.
+	2. If you pay an extra 100$, they can set up the anodization and the silkscreen. if this is something you want, you can send them these files.
 		Enclosure_silkscreen_bottom.pdf
 		Enclosure_silkscreen_top.pdf